christinazcode/aiarchies/4.ADRs/006_Use_Milvus_for_Self_Hosted_Vector_Database.md

 ## Title

-006: Architecture Decision Record: Selection of Milvus as the Self-Hosted Vector Database
+006: Selection of Milvus as the Self-Hosted Vector Database

 ## Status